-About 70 percent of people arrested for DUI are first-time offenders, said Emerson, who suggested public awareness campaigns would help prevent the crime.
+About 70 percent of people arrested for DUI are first-time offenders, said Emerson, who suggested a public awareness campaigns would help prevent the crime.

 Drug-related DUI deaths have been the state’s focus in recent years and had been almost twice as common as alcohol DUIs, according to Emerson.